Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 6, no other Scales feat.

-Your Scales became spiky over the course of your adventures, you gain the following benefits:
+Your Scales became spiky over the course of your adventures,

 * You can use the grapple action as a bonus action.
 * A creature you are grappling takes 1d4 + your Strength modifier piercing damage at the start of each of its turns.